owulveryck/owulveryck.github.io/content/post/knative-part1.md

 [^5]: average time for all lamp to go off

 The notion of equilibrium is more or less relative to what computer scientists call stability.
-The time-based illustration gives the feeling that coupling is risky and have a substantial impact on the velocity of new development.
+The time-based illustration gives the feeling that coupling is risky and has a substantial impact on the velocity of new development.

-To fight this problem, IT developers are applying programming paradigms, tools and methods that are evolving over the years.
+To fight this problem, IT developers are applying programming paradigms, tools, and methods that are evolving over the years.

-[Connascence](https://en.wikipedia.org/wiki/Connascence) is such a metric to measure complexity (mainly in object-oriented paradigm).
+[Connascence](https://en.wikipedia.org/wiki/Connascence) is such a metric to measure complexity (mainly in the object-oriented paradigm).

 The goal of this tool is to evaluate a level in the code.
-Then the developer can apply any technique to reduce the connascence level, from the most dangerous (Connascence of identity) to the less dangerous (Connascence of name).
+Then to apply any technique to reduce the connascence level, from the most dangerous (Connascence of identity) to the less dangerous (Connascence of name).
 See the [Wikipedia page](https://en.wikipedia.org/wiki/Connascence) for the complete list and classification.

 <center>
 ![Connascence](https://gist.githubusercontent.com/owulveryck/df65079edbd273d33805f00e3d5d51a6/raw/5ad99b3c3833120e780a34f9d4c2a54473d219a2/connascence.svg)